 - 1) Access time accounting model that will be used to control the allocation time of the supercomputer.
 Provide historic system uptake and usage for recent HPC systems. - 2) Availability of main HPC systems over last 12 months if the system has been operational for at least 18 months.
 If the system has been operational for less, please provide availability numbers based on the duration for which the system has been in full production.
-This should include hours of scheduled maintenance and hours of unscheduled maintenance. - Availability of helpdesk; number of active projects currently supported.
-Description of services provided by user support (e.g. 1st level, 2nd level, application support) and of policy regarding response times for level 1, 2 and 3 tickets. - 4) Description of how the on-call service for the supercomputing service and infrastructure facilities are set up and work.
-Include, if available, results from the user satisfaction surveys for your site for the last 5 years. - 5) Fraction of time for which the current supercomputing service (supercomputer + all necessary auxiliary services like storage, network, login nodes, etc. + main software services like scheduler, access to file systems, etc.) has been available over the last 12 months $^{58}$ .
+This should include hours of scheduled maintenance and hours of unscheduled maintenance. - 3) Availability of helpdesk; number of active projects currently supported.
+Description of services provided by user support (e.g. 1st level, 2nd level, application support) and of policy regarding response times for level 1, 2 and 3 tickets61. - 4) Description of how the on-call service for the supercomputing service and infrastructure facilities are set up and work.
+Include, if available, results from the user satisfaction surveys for your site for the last 5 years.

-&lt;sup>56 Facility is deemed available when no facility issues are affecting the running of the supercomputing service.
+Facility is deemed available when no facility issues are affecting the running of the supercomputing service.
 Availability = total hours - (scheduled + unscheduled downtime).

-&lt;sup>57 Level 1 => simple request, can be solved in 1 day; Level 2 => more complex request, requires some research, can take up to 5 working days to resolve, Level 3 => request that requires vendor response to resolve, may take longer than 5 working days.
+Level 1 => simple request, can be solved in 1 day; Level 2 => more complex requires requires some research, can take up to 5 working days to resolve, Level 3 => request that requires vendor response to resolve, may take longer than 5 working days.

-- 6) Do you perform regular regression tests to assess the stability of performance of your current supercomputer service?
+- 5) Fraction of time for which the current supercomputing service (supercomputer + all necessary auxiliary services like storage, network, login nodes, etc. + main software services like scheduler, access to file systems, etc.) has been available over the last 12 months62. - 6) Do you perform regular regression tests to assess the stability of performance of your current supercomputer service?
 If yes, please provide a description of the regression test used and the frequency at which it is run. - 7) Does your site provide any additional services that may not be critical to running the supercomputing service but may provide an additional benefit to the end user?
 If yes, please provide a description of these services.